peregilk/north-t5/README.md

 Freddy Wetjen at the National Library of Norway has been of tremendous help in generating the original NCC corpus, and has also contributed to generate the collated coprus used for this training.
 In addition he has been a dicussion partner in the creation of these models.

-Also thanks to Stefan XXXX for writing the script used for converting these models from T5X to HuggingFace and to Javer de la Rosa for writing the dataloader for reading the HuggingFace Datasets in T5.
+Also thanks to Stefan Schweter for writing the [script](https://github.com/huggingface/transformers/blob/main/src/transformers/models/t5/convert_t5x_checkpoint_to_flax.py)  for converting these models from T5X to HuggingFace and to Javier de la Rosa for writing the dataloader for reading the HuggingFace Datasets in T5X.

 ## Warranty
 Use at your own risk.
 The models have not yet been thougroughly tested, and may contain both errors and biases.